 Need I say more?

-So when you are now in THAT moment, here’s a few suggestions on how to improve your experience:
+So when you are now at THAT moment, here are a few suggestions on how to improve your experience:

 - Do it first thing in the morning especially when others are still sleeping!
 The earlier the better.
 It must be your priority.